mesur-io/ntru-key-encapsulation/draft-fluhrer-crfg-ntru.md

 ## Polynomials

-NTRU is based on polynomials; these can be viewed as a vector of N small values (between 0 and Q-1, or alternativelu between -Q2 and Q/2-1), where the values of both N and Q are specified by the parameter set.
+NTRU is based on polynomials; these can be viewed as a vector of N small values (between 0 and Q-1, or alternatively between -Q2 and Q/2-1), where the values of both N and Q are specified by the parameter set.
 In all parameter sets, Q is less than 65536, hence each small value fits within a 16 bit value.

 Each polynomial is an array of values a(n-1), a(n-2), ..., a(0), with the implicit polynomial being a(n-1)x^(n-1) + a(n-2)x^(n-2) + ... + a(0) (where x is an artificial variable that doesn't take a specific value).